 Income inequality and or wealth inequality (which are two separate things) have been in the news a lot lately.
 People on the Left have harped upon an increase in the disparity between the wages and wealth of the very rich and the very poor as a sign of a breakdown of our society.

 Many on the Left posit that the cause of this disparity was the Bush tax cuts of the 2000s, which reduce the tax rates on the very rich.
 However this answer is too facile and easy and doesn't stand up to scrutiny.

-While marginal rates were slightly reduced during the bush era, be slight discreet decrease of a few percentage points isn't enough to account for huge increases in wealth by the very rich.
+While marginal rates were slightly reduced during the Bush era, the slight decrease of a few percentage points really isn't enough to account for huge increases in wealth by the very rich.
 What's more, marginal rates are rarely paid by the very wealthy as Mitt Romney aptly illustrated.
 The very rich can afford to incorporate and pay themselves and capital gains and pay only 15% capital gains tax.
 And that is a pretty old law which hasn't changed in recent years.
-Thus, the tax explanation isn't the right answer.
+Thus, the tax explanation isn't quite the right answer.

 What has changed in the last two or three decades is we've become more of an investor nation, and not by choice.
 With the demise of the defined benefit pension and the rise of the IRA and 401(k), ordinary citizens are forced to invest for their future rather than rely on fixed benefit defined-benefit pensions.

 The result of this is a lot of small investors such as myself are getting into the stock market and buying stocks without really knowing what we're doing.
 As I've mentioned before, the outrageous stock prices for many of these tech companies are not based on what the people who founded the company paid for the stocks, but what the last investor in paid.
 In other words the last chump who buys a share of LinkedIn or Facebook is the one driving the price through the roof, and technically this is a small investor paying the top dollar.